dtribose/dna-search/readme.md

   - Test larger genomes
   - Consider how to do db string lookups more quickly

-# Suggestions & Fture plans
+# Suggestions & Future plans

 Compare speed of calculating results vs. looking it up in dictionary.

 Investigate availability of other dna/biology libraries for possibly faster timing.

-Add Django or Flask to add a gui front end.
+Use Django or Flask to add a gui front end.

 Implement an SQL backend with PostgreSQL or other DB.